 Since 1980, Mexico has carried out longline fishing directed at yellowfin tuna (Thunnus albacares), mainly in oceanic waters and limited to the Mexican Exclusive Economic Zone (EEZ) in the Gulf of Mexico and the Caribbean Sea.
 The catches of this species have shown variations.
 However, since 2003, there has been a reported gradual decline in yellowfin catches from 1,362 t to 890 t in 2007.
 During this past year, there was a total reported catch (retained, released live and dead discards) of 1,392 t, made up of the target species (66.54%), as well as by-catch (33.46%), which was comprised mainly of lancetfishes (Alepisaurus spp.), blue marlin (Makaira nigricans), sailfish (Isthiophorus albicans), swordfish (Xiphias gladius), escolar (Lepidocybium flavobrunneum), wahoo (Acanthocybium solandri) and black marlin (Makaira indica).
-The former is due to Mexico's efforts to improve the quality and quantity of scientific information, by means of validation, editing, linking as well as a series of circumstances.
+The former is due to Mexico's efforts to improve the quality and quantity of scientific information, by means of validating, editing and inter-linking of the information, concatenation.
 In addition, Mexico has carried out training and renewing of observers on board vessels in the Gulf of Mexico.
-All of this is aimed at duly complying with national commitments as well as in the scope of management of the longline fishery.
+All this is aimed at duly complying with national commitments with the scope of management of the longline fishery.
 Furthermore, priority has been given to the scientific dissemination of these achievements by means of technical meetings, fora, and educational exchanges involving the industrial, governmental and educational sectors.